craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Prime Timeline.md

 title: [[Arthur Simonson]] raises his sword
 content:

 A young half-hobgoblin first begins to adventure and gain strength.
 He meets with a young brass dragon; [[Kakurak]].
 Together, they begin the first grand campaign of Alaturmen.
+Soon he will meet other great allies and great enemies.

 date: 017AF
 title: Bandits rule the [[Great Northern Forests]]